+Minimum Lot Size

+(21,780 SF)

+Minimum Building

+Setbacks Front: 25 feet, Rear: 20 feet, Side: 10 feet

+Minimum Building Separation

+Wetland Setback (no disturbance

+allowed)

-Minimum Lot Size 0.5 Buildable Acres (21,780 square feet) Minimum Building Setbacks Front: 25 feet, Rear: 20 feet, Side: 10 feet Minimum Building Separation 20 feet Wetland Setback (no disturbance allowed) Refer to Wetlands Protection District section of this Ordinance Impervious Surface Coverage 50% for parcels more than 2 acres; 75% for parcels under 2 acres Building Height 35 feet Landscape Setbacks 10' front, 5' side, 10' rear Land Unit Condominium As approved by the Planning Board Building Unit Condominium As approved by the Planning Board Building Frontage 75'
+Impervious Surface Coverage 50% for parcels more than 2 acres; 75% for parcels under 2 acres

+Building Height 35 feet

+Landscape Setbacks 10' front, 5' side, 10' rear

+Land Unit Condominium As approved by the Planning Board

+Building Unit Condominium As approved by the Planning Board

+Lot Frontage 75'

-The Planning Board may grant a Conditional Use Permit to allow a greater height for unoccupied portions of building and structures provided that the design is compatible with the proposed construction and nearby properties.
+\ The Planning Board may grant a Conditional Use Permit to allow a greater height for unoccupied portions of building and structures provided that the design is compatible with the proposed construction and nearby properties.
 Such a request must include an opinion, in writing, from the Fire Chief, stating that the proposal will be consistent with life safety requirements with regard to fire protection.
 Opposition from the Fire Chief shall be grounds for denial of the Conditional Use Permit by the Planning Board.

-No parking, or other hard surfaces are allowed in the buffers, with the exception of driveways leading from the site to adjacent roads, or abutting properties, and manholes or other access to any underground utilities.
+- (iv) \\ No parking, or other hard surfaces are allowed in the buffers, with the exception of driveways leading from the site to adjacent roads, or abutting properties, and manholes or other access to any underground utilities.
 Interconnected parking lots are allowed and encouraged.
 Where parking lots on abutting properties are combined, the landscape setbacks are then measured from the outer edge of the combined parking areas.

-(iv) Multiple Use Allowed

-More than one use may be allowed on a single property, or within a single building, subject to Site Plan Review and Approval by the Planning Board.
-Condominium ownership is allowed and encouraged including condominium building and land units.

-(v) Allowable Uses The following uses are permitted by right in the Town Center District.
+Multiple Use Allowed More than one use may be allowed on a single property, or within a single building, subject to Site Plan Review and Approval by the Planning Board.
+Condominium ownership is allowed and encouraged including condominium building and land units. - (v) Allowable Uses The following uses are permitted by right in the Town Center District.

+Permitted Uses

-Permitted Uses Density/Use Restrictions
+Density/Use Restrictions

-- 1. Single Family Residential......1 unit per 30,000 Square Feet of buildable land

-- 4. Accessory Residential to a Non-residential

-Use......
-1 unit accessory to each non-residential use 5.
-Accessory Office to a residential Use.......
-Up to 1,500 square feet per residential dwelling unit
+1. 2.
+3. o , 1 unit per 21,780 Square Feet of buildable land 1 unit per 21,780 Square Feet of buildable land Residential 1 unit per 21,780 Square Feet of buildable land 4.
+Accessory Residential to a Non-residential Use 1 unit accessory to each non-residential use 5.
+Accessory Office to a residential Use Up to 1,500 square feet per residential dwelling unit 6.
+Retail Up to 1,000 square feet

-- 6. Retail.....
-Up to 1,000 square feet - 7.
-Elderly Housing......1 unit per30,000 Square Feet of buildable land - 8.
+- 7. Elderly Housing......1 unit per 21,780 Square Feet of buildable land - 8.
 Assisted Living.....
 Up to 15 Residents - 9.
-Churches or House of Worship......Up to 3,000 square feet - 10.
-Business and Professional Offices.....
-Up to 3,000 square feet - 11.
-Non-residential Accessory Uses.....
+Churches or House of Worship.....Up to 3,000 square feet - 10.
+Business and Professional Offices......Up to 3,000 square feet - 11.
+Non-residential Accessory Uses\.....
 Up to ten (10) percent of the gross floor area - 12.
-Adaptive Reuse of Existing Structure.....
+Adaptive Reuse of Existing Structure\\.....
 Existing structure only - 13.
-Short-Term Accommodation Rental.....
-Rental not to exceed two months

-Said accessory use must be directly related and incidental to the permitted use.
+\ Said accessory use must be directly related and incidental to the permitted use.
 Storage and retail uses must be not be visible from off-site and shall not be provided with any signage and lighting.

-Adaptive reuses must: 1) applies only to the existing structure; 2) any additions to the structure shall conform with other density and use restrictions as described in this Article; 3) the new use or uses shall comply with the Permitted or Conditional Uses as described in this Article; and, 4) a mix of uses is permitted.
+\\ Adaptive reuses must: 1) applies only to the existing structure; 2) any additions to the structure shall conform with other density and use restrictions as described in this Article; 3) the new use or uses shall comply with the Permitted or Conditional Uses as described in this Article; and, 4) a mix of uses is permitted.